RiceC-at-MasonHS/SB29-guard-chrome/requirements/technical-plan.md

 For future iterations, particularly when adapting this extension for other schools, consider the following enhancements:

-- **Google Sheets as Data Source:**
-  - **Concept:** Allow schools to use a published Google Sheet as the source of truth for the extension's data.
-This eliminates the need for a proxy service (Version 2.0) because published Google Sheets are inherently secure and read-only.
-  - **Implementation:**
-    - Require school administrators to adhere to a predefined column structure in their Google Sheet.
-    - Implement an [options page](https://developer.chrome.com/docs/extensions/develop/ui/options-page) where users can input the URL of their school's Google Sheet.
 - **Enhanced Information Display:**
   - **Concept:**  Provide more detailed information about each resource than can fit in the popup.
   - **Implementation:**